 Applying to medical school is stressful for prospective students, and thorough preparation is the ideal way to minimize jitters and increase success chances.

 This is particularly relevant in the context of taking the Medical College Admission Test (MCAT), which is a necessity if your child is hoping to study at the best institutions around.
 The good news is that with MCAT preparation courses, you can formalize this as much as possible and ensure that there is a structure to the way that your child faces this first hurdle.

 You should also familiarize yourself with the ins and outs of the MCAT so that you understand its implications in the context of gaining admission to medical school and, more importantly, getting an interview in the first place.
-This, along with a good GPA, will be instrumental in attaining interest from sought-after medical schools.
+This, along with a good GPA and a graduate degree will be instrumental in attaining interest from sought-after medical schools.